StevensND/switch-port-mods/Xenoblade Chronicles X Definitive Edition/[0100453019AA8000]/readme.md

 - **60FPS + 30FPS Cutscenes (WIP)**:

+This mod makes the gameplay run at 60FPS and keeps the cutscenes lock at 30FPS.

 > [!WARNING]
 To use this mod properly, you must use the cheat inside the `cheats` folder and the .pchtxt file inside `exefs` folder together.